 2. Make the sauce

-- In a bowl, mix 1/4 cup mayonnaise, 2 tablespoons sweetened condensed milk, 1 tablespoon honey, 1/2 teaspoon rice vinegar, and a pinch of salt until smooth.
+- In a bowl, mix the mayonnaise, sweetened condensed milk, honey, rice vinegar, and salt until smooth.
+Set aside.

 3. Blanch the broccoli